 Originally I thought my Father must of trained with Master Michael Tse but now after getting to know him and Darryl Moy and speaking with him about it I think he just knew it was the right place for me to be considering what I wanted at that time in my life.

-Now its 2018 and after nearly 9 years of training and becoming a qualified instructor (Sifu) for the second time, but this time under Michael Tse's lineage and 15 over all years of experience i decided it was time to move on to further increase my knowledge and understanding of the Wing Chun system again under Grandmaster Colin Ward, a direct and senior student of Ip Chun son of Ip Man.
-Once again, i started from the beginning to work my way back through this system under his guidance to make sure the skill level and structure that is passed on to our students is as close to what Ip Man would of wanted as possible and insuring we preserve our direct connection through our lineage back to China.
+In 2018 and after nearly 9 years of training and becoming a qualified instructor (Sifu) under Master Michael Tse's lineage and 15 over all years of experience I decided it was time to move on to further increase my knowledge and understanding of the Wing Chun system again, this time under Master Colin Ward (2018 till 2023), another direct and senior student of Ip Chun son of Ip Man.
+Once again, I started from the beginning to work my way back through this system under his guidance to make sure the skill level and structure that is passed on to our students is as close to what Ip Man would of wanted as possible and insuring we preserve our direct connection through our lineages back to China.

-Although i will spend the rest of my life passing on and developing this system from this point forward under Grandmaster Colin Ward it is all my combined experiences that have allowed me to keep an open mind, good heart and clear understanding of what i have needed to do in order to achieve my goals and do the best by my students, if we want something in life we must work hard for it and never be put off no matter what, a saying i will never forget that has kept me on the right path is this "right is right even if nobody is doing it and wrong is wrong even if everyone is doing it"
+It is all my combined experiences that have allowed me to keep an open mind, good heart and clear understanding of what I have needed to do in order to achieve my goals and do the best by my students, if we want something in life we must work hard for it and never be put off no matter what, a saying i will never forget that has kept me on the right path is this "right is right even if nobody is doing it and wrong is wrong even if everyone is doing it"

 If we talk about integrity and good principles we must also make sure our own are in check as well, if we put others and good morals first always making sure we do not use our skill to bully others or to just achieve god like status then this to me is truly reaching the highest skill level and greatest understanding of what it means to be the best teacher possible.